 The Lo Wu border from across the river in Hkong Kong.
 Photo Credit: Flickr / Creative Commons C K Leung

-There are two land borders to China, both of which accessible via the East Rail line.
+There are three land borders to China, two of which accessible via the East Rail line.
+The third one is too remote to be considered for first timers and requires a car.

 This is the oldest land border in Hong Kong and crosses from Sheung Shui to Shenzhen.
 It is an uncomplicated control point with a straightforward system, and you can cross on foot (from MTR), bus or by driving.